SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sentinelone_cloudfunnel2.0.md

 ### Setup SentinelOne Cloud Funnel 2.0

 Once the AWS S3 bucket is created, you can configure your SentinelOne instance to stream the telemetry to it.
-This is done in the "Settings > Integrations > Cloud Funnel" page of your SentinelOne instance (a SentinelOne admin account with a "Account" user scope is required to performe this configuration).
+This is done in the "Settings > Integrations > Cloud Funnel" page of your SentinelOne instance (a SentinelOne admin account with a "Account" user scope is required to perform this configuration).

 **Important**: If you have multiple SentinelOne Management Consoles, you must configure Cloud Funnel 2.0 for each console.